Yerbaneyro/chatty-app/README.md

 _In last version of app there is problem with send button.
 When user try to send a message app not sending anything.
 Some fixing work at this point should be done._

-- [x] **I managed to solve it after time for my task end but its now working well...problem was related to element inside renderComposer in Gifted Chat tree.
+- [x] **I managed to solve it after time for my task end but its now working well...problem was related to element inside render Composer in Gifted Chat tree.
 I fix it by importing Composer Class into the file use it in renderComposer instead of TextInput.**

 #### Loading Message Issue